DestroyerBlocked/Blooket-hacks-48/README.md

 First copy the code then go to market.Crlt shift i and paste in the code.
 Hit enter and the cheat will activate.HAVE FUN.

+AND ALSO PLEASE DONT TYPE javascript: IN THE BOOKMARK IF NOT THE CHEAT WONT ACTIVATE BECAUSE I ALREADY PUT javascript: IN THE SCRIPT